 comctl32.dll.
 This exception is not because of the i18n package.
 Even without the i18n package, this exception is probable to raise.

-i18n Package (6.5 MiB, Last updated on November 3, 2013)Source code of the i18n package and its translation editor.
+i18n Package (6.5 MiB, Last updated on January 25, 2014)Source code of the i18n package and its translation editor.
 The zip archive also contains the binary of the translation editor, the reference manual of the package, and various sample programs.

 If you are looking for a NotePad replacement and more try Small Editor.
 Designed to be use as a daily editor for text plain files (TXT) Small Editor can recognize dozens of well know programming language syntax and offer to you a minimalist interface plenty of small big details and lot of useful characteristics.